Towards Unified and Lossless Latent Space for 3D Molecular Latent Diffusion Modeling: Experiments

 \subsection{Conditional 3D Molecule Generation}

 \textbf{Experimental Settings.} We evaluate conditional generation of molecules with target quantum properties using the protocol from \cite{EDM,GeoLDM}.
 Specifically, our target properties include $C_v$, $\mu$, $\alpha$, $\epsilon_{\text{HOMO}}$, $\epsilon_{\text{LUMO}}$, $\Delta\epsilon$, and we evaluate the Mean Absolute Error (MAE) between target and predicted properties.
-More details on the properties and settings are provided in Appendix \ref{appendix:properties}.
+More details on the properties and settings are provided in Appendix \ref{appendix:condmolgen}.

-Table \ref{table:conditional} presents the MAE results for conditional generation on QM9.
-UDM-3D achieves the lowest MAE across five properties, demonstrating its effectiveness in generating molecules with desired target properties.
-Notably, UDM-3D reduces the average MAE by 42.2\% compared to GeoLDM, with strong gains (52.7\% relative improvement) in $\Delta\epsilon$ (HOMO-LUMO gap), demonstrating significant improvements in modeling quantum chemical properties.
-These gains highlight the critical role of our unified latent space in harmonizing multi-modal information during conditional generation.
-While GeoLDM struggles to correlate all the modalities with target quantum properties due to its fragmented latent spaces, our unified latent representation inherently preserves the interplay between 3D geometry, bonds, and electronic characteristics, enabling precise modeling over molecule-property relationships.
+Table~\ref{table:conditional} reports MAE results for conditional generation on QM9.
+UDM-3D achieves the lowest MAE in five out of six properties, showing strong capability in generating molecules that match target properties.
+On average, it reduces MAE by 42.2\% compared to GeoLDM, with a notable 52.7\% improvement in predicting the HOMO-LUMO gap ($\Delta\epsilon$).
+These results highlight the importance of our unified latent space that effectively integrates all molecular modalities during generation.
+While GeoLDM struggles to correlate all the modalities due to its fragmented latent spaces, our unified latent representation inherently preserves the interplay between 3D geometry, bonds, and electronic characteristics, enabling precise modeling over molecule-property relationships.